basp-group/Faceted-HyperSARA/docs/source/setup.rst

 Reconstructing an image cube from an MS-Table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. To reconstruct an image from an ``MS Table``, first use the Python script ``pyxisMs2mat/pyxisCkat.py`` to extract the data in the form of a collection of ``.mat``.
+1. To reconstruct an image from an ``MS Table``, start by extracting the data in the form of a collection of ``.mat`` using the Python script ``pyxisMs2mat/pyxis4DataExtraction.py``.
 Instructions and examples are provided in ``pyxisMs2mat/ReadMe.md``.
 Data extraction requires the `casacore <https://github.com/casacore/casacore>`_ and `meqtrees <https://github.com/ratt-ru/meqtrees/wiki/Installation>`_ libraries.

 2. (Optional) Make a copy of ``imaging/default_parameters.json``, and